 However, if you qualify for bankruptcy, this may not be your only and/or your best option.
 Depending on your finances and several other factors, you may prefer to file a consumer proposal, a division 1 proposal or one of the many other debt help solutions.

 A Licensed Insolvency Trustee such as LCTaylor can help you review all of your options and decide on the best course of action for your unique situation.

 Advantages of Bankruptcy

 If you are already considering bankruptcy, you probably know that there are advantages.
 When you file for bankruptcy you receive:

 - An automatic stay of proceedings: This means you get immediate protection from your creditors.
 They can no longer contact you, take legal action against you or garnish your wages.

-- You will be able to retain possession of your essential assets: RRSP’s and pensions, and in most cases, your house and your car, tools of your trade, etc.
+- You will be able to retain possession of your essential assets: registered RRSP’s and pensions, your personal effects and household furnishings, and in most cases, your house and your car, tools of your trade, etc.

-- Payments during our bankruptcy will be affordable: Based on your ability to pay, not the amount of your debt.
+- Payments during our bankruptcy will be affordable: Payments during the bankruptcy are based on your ability to pay, not the amount of your debt.

 - You will get a fresh start!

-– Student loans, if the debt is less than 7 years old.
+- Student loans, if the loan is less than 7 years old.

-– Fines, fees and penalties of the court.
+- Fines, fees and penalties of a court of law..

 - Any debt incurred while participating in fraudulent activity.

 How to Declare Bankruptcy